onivim/oni2/docs/docs/using-onivim/integrated-terminal.md

 The default shell and command will be used when running a terminal via `:term`, but can be overrided by passing a command to `:term`.

+### Environment

+Some special environment variables are set for the embedded terminal:

+- `ONIVIM_TERMINAL` - set to the current version of the editor